JorWo/mobileRestaurant/README.md

 # mobileRestaurant
 An in-restaurant ordering website built for mobile devices.
-Includes a WIP backend PHP and MySQL service that transfers the client-side order and stores it on a server.
+Currently working on a back-end with Node.JS and MongoDB